AVM College Program

 A non-refundable application fee of $40 is required and may be paid by credit card or electronic check when completing the online application.

 Official transcripts must be sent directly from your school.
+We cannot accept transcripts sent by the applicant.
+Transcripts sent from your school(s) will be uploaded into your registration account by Cummings School admissions office upon receipt.
 We require the following documentation:

 - High school transcripts from students who are in their first year of college

 - Official transcripts from every institution you have attended

 - If you are currently taking classes, please wait to send us your transcript from that institution until your fall grades are released.

 - Submitted online application, including